Our current lines of research include:

 • Sound in the Anthropocene (Freya Zinovieff and Gabriela Aceves Sepúlveda)

 In the age of the Anthropocene, all ecosystems, no matter how remote, are influenced by the power relations between humans, technology, and other organisms.
 Within the contact zone these power relations can be understood as geopolitical entanglements between species and technologies, played out amongst the landscape.
 I present a framework for listening that explores the contact zone as a site of human, technology, and multispecies relations.
 The framework is constructed of five enquiries for listening.
 The enquiries situate the listener as a dynamic actant within the soundscape and invite them to attend to the agential and political entanglements therein, via the lived sensations of their body.
 The enquires ask, how might the fleeting experience of sound be savoured through its ability to elicit experiences of embodiment, placing the listener within a web of relations between species and the systems of Earth.

-- Collective Housing and New ideas of Home (led by Joanne Shin)
+• Collective Housing and New ideas of Home (Joanne Shin, William Odom and Gabriela Aceves Sepúlveda)

 This is an ethnographic study that explores how people living in collective households in the Vancouver lower mainland area approach ownership and every day sharing in these their home.
 Collective households are a housing model made of multiple, often unrelated, residents within a single dwelling seeking to share limited personal living space and resources in order to create a home based on collectively agreed values, rulesand community vision.
 Often diverse by design and values, collective households challenge conventional assumptions of domestic space design and research by presenting non-normative living configurations.
 This project is developed in collaboration with Professor William Odom.